 These result from inflammation around a pilosebaceous follicle and frequently are seen following the more severe lesions of acne vulgaris.
 Some epidermoid cysts may result from deep implantation of epidermis by blunt penetrating injury or following a surgical procedure.

-Kulayat and associates reported that 3 out of 97 anal duct cyst cases had perianal involvement.
+Kulayat et al reported that three out of 97 anal duct cyst cases had perianal involvement.
 However, these cysts occur more commonly in the presacral, precoccygeal, and retrorectal spaces or high in the anterior or posterior anal canal.
 Anal duct cysts present most commonly in the third decade of life, and they have a higher incidence in men than in women.

-The sacrococcygeal area is the most frequent site of teratoma in infancy, occurring in 1 of 35,000-40,000 births.
+The sacrococcygeal area is the most frequent site of teratoma in infancy, reported to occur in 1 of 35,000-40,000 births (though a study from southern Sweden cited a higher figure, 1 in 13,982 ).
 A female predominance exists.
-Sacrococcygeal teratoma is the most common neoplasm in newborns; it rarely presents in adulthood.
+Sacrococcygeal teratoma is the most common neoplasm in newborns ; it rarely presents in adulthood.
 Unlike teratomas in infants, which are externally visible in 90% of cases, sacrococcygeal teratomas in adults are confined mostly to the intrapelvic space.

 These cysts are usually found in the genital and perianal areas in adults; however, in children, they are seen most often in the head and neck regions.
-Forty percent of dermoid cysts are present at birth, and 70% are present by age 5 years.
+About 40% of dermoid cysts are present at birth, and 70% are present by age 5 years.
 They are more common in women than in men.